nextauthjs/next-auth/www/docs/schemas/adapters.md

 npx prisma generate
 ```

-To configure you database to use the new schema (i.e. create tables and columns) use the `primsa migrate` command:
+To configure you database to use the new schema (i.e. create tables and columns) use the `prisma migrate` command:

 ```
 npx prisma migrate dev --preview-feature